March, named after Mars (the god of warfare), was the start of the year in ancient calendars.

 Another country that will be gearing up to celebrate Holi in March is Nepal.
-The best place to soak in this riot of colour?
+The best place to soak in this riot of color?
 Kathmandu.
 The gateway city to the Himalayas offers a rich tapestry of temples, ancient squares and vibrant markets; all unfolding beneath the formidable snow-capped mountains.

 The city is home to three Durbar Squares (which translates to Royal Palace Square in English), which all boast UNESCO World Heritage status.
 Lined with temples, monasteries and shrines, you’ll see traces of local myths and legends peeking out of the statues and architecture here.
 As such, Kathmandu is a fantastic city for cultural sightseeing, alive with historical and sacred beauty.
-Head to Indra Chowk market to catch a glimpse of local Kathmandu life, as you meander through stalls of brightly coloured fabrics, jewellery and fresh produce.
+Head to Indra Chowk market to catch a glimpse of local Kathmandu life, as you meander through stalls of brightly colored fabrics, jewelry and fresh produce.